ioakowuah/Housing-Price-Prediction/README.md

 The dataset includes features such as:

--Area of the house
+- Area of the house
--Number of bedrooms and bathrooms
+- Number of bedrooms and bathrooms
--Furnishing status
+- Furnishing status
--Location factors (e.g., proximity to main road) -Other housing characteristics
+- Location factors (e.g., proximity to main road)
+- Other housing characteristics

 - **Project Title:** House Price Prediction Report
 - **Tool Used:** Python (Google Colab)